Weak disorder in the stochastic mean-field model of distance II: Proofs

-In this section we shall identify the second order asymptotics for the {\it independent} minimum of $n^{k-1}$ random variables, where each of these random variables has distribution function $F_k(z),\, z>0$.
-The proof of Theorem \ref{main_theorem} for $0<s \le 1$ follows quite easily from this and the lower bound \eqref{firstlower}.
-The proof of Theorem \ref{main_theorem} for $s>1$ is postponed to the next section.
+In this section we identify the second-order asymptotics for the \textit{independent} minimum of $n^{k-1}$ random variables, where each of these random variables has distribution function $F_k(z), z>0$.
+The proof of Theorem~\ref{main_theorem} for $0<s \le1$ follows quite easily from this and the lower bound \eqref{firstlower}.
+The proof of Theorem~\ref{main_theorem} for $s>1$ is postponed to the next section.